Nomsi01/GENET_THAURY_Segregation_Schelling/README_en.md

 #### Stability of the model

-We then test the stability of our model for different tolerance thresholds $\mu$, on $5$.
+We then test the stability of our model for different tolerance thresholds $\mu$, on 5 cities.
 This will allow us to know if it is enough to make our statistics on a single city or if we should make our statistics on an "average" of several cities.

 <div align="center">
   <img src="images/mu0.4.png"><br>